gadget1999/Kindle-Weather/README.md

 ![Sample Kindle weather station photo](Kindle_Weather_Station.jpg)

 ⚠️ Disclaimer<br>
-This process modifies your Kindle firmware.
-Proceed at your own risk.<br>
+- This process modifies your Kindle firmware.
+Proceed at your own risk.
-Make sure your Kindle model and firmware version are compatible before starting.<br>
+- Make sure your Kindle model and firmware version are compatible before starting.
-Always keep a backup of your Kindle’s content.
+- Always keep a backup of your Kindle’s content.

 📋 Requirements
 - A compatible Kindle device (e.g., Paperwhite, Touch, or other 5.x firmware models).